 One of the biggest complaints about online learning is the distance from professors and the lack of interaction with students.
 It can be unsettling for some to delve into complex subjects from remote locales.
 The absence of eye contact and pleasantries can be hard to deal with.

 For some, another disadvantage is the lack of structure and routine.
 It can be hard to put forth the self-discipline to set aside time for lectures, follow-ups with the professor, and studies.
-You have to be the kind of person that is good at creating or following their own schedule.
+You have to be the kind of person who is good at creating or following your own schedule.

 The other gripe of learning online is technology.
 It can be frustrating when you are focused on areas of study and Wifi goes down or there is a computer glitch.
 You have been operating in the digital world long enough to know that all kinds of technical snafus can and will happen.